Learning Temporal Evolution of Spatial Dependence with Generalized Spatiotemporal Gaussian Process Models: Numerical Experiments

 Alzheimer's disease (AD) is a chronic neurodegenerative disease that affects patients' brain functions including memory, language, orientation, etc. in the elder population generally above 65.
-It is one of the globally prevalent diseases that cost billions or even trillions of dollars every year.
 According to the World Alzheimer Report \citep{adreport2018}, there were about 50 million people worldwide living with dementia in 2018, and this figure is expected to skyrocket to 132 million by 2050.
 Yet the cause of AD is poorly understood.
 Longitudinal studies have collected high resolution neuroimaging data, genetic data and clinical data in order to better understand the progress of brain degradation.
-In this section, we analyze the positron emission tomography (PET) brain imaging data from the Alzheimer's Disease Neuroimaging Initiative (ADNI) project \citep{ADNI}.
-A distinctive feature of these neuroimaging data is that they contain both spatial and temporal information that is not separable from each other.
-We will use the proposed generalized STGP: (i) to characterize the change of the brain structure and function over time; and (ii) to detect the spatial correlation between brain regions and describe its temporal evolution.
+In this section, we analyze the positron emission tomography (PET) brain imaging data from the Alzheimer's Disease Neuroimaging Initiative project \citep{ADNI} with two aims: (i) to characterize the change of the brain structure and function over time; and (ii) to detect the spatial correlation between brain regions and describe its temporal evolution (TESD).

-\subsection{Positron Emission Tomography (PET) data}
+\subsubsection{Positron Emission Tomography (PET) data}

 We obtain PET scans scheduled at the baseline, 6 months, 1 year, 18 months, 2 years and 3 years from the ADNI study.
 There are 51 subjects in this data set, with 14 Cognitively Normal (CN), 27 Mild Cognitive Impairment (MCI) and 19 Alzheimer's Disease (AD).
-Among these patients, only the MCI group has data at 18 months and the AD group is followed up till 2 years.
-These subjects are chosen because they participate the study for the longest time available so that we can investigate the longitudinal change of their brains over a sufficiently long period.
-Each subject takes fludeoxyglucose (FDG), an analogue of glucose, as the biologically active tracer that could indicate the tissue metabolic activity.
-PET brain image scans are obtained 30-60 minutes post-injection and then processed by co-regsitering to have the same position, averaging over 6 five-minute frames, standardizing to $160\times 160 \times 96$ voxel image grid, and smoothing to have uniform resolution.
+Among these patients, only the MCI group has data at 18 months and the AD group is followed up until 2 years.
+PET brain image scans are obtained and processed by co-regsitering to have the same position, averaging over 6 five-minute frames, standardizing to $160\times 160 \times 96$ voxel image grid, and smoothing to have uniform resolution.
 A detailed description of PET protocol and acquisition can be found at \href{http://adni.loni.usc.edu/methods/pet-analysis-method/pet-analysis/}{http://adni.loni.usc.edu}.